mokhtarivahid/safe-planner/README.md

 The numbers represent the order of the execution of the steps.
 Steps in each line is followed by some conditions under which the next step is chosen.
 Empty conditions are true conditions and usually appear for deterministic actions.
-Some steps (i.e., steps containing probabilistic actions) have more than one conditions.
+Some steps (i.e., steps containing nondeterministic actions) have more than one conditions.
-Conditions are, in fact, the different possible effects of the probabilistic actions.
+Conditions are, in fact, the different possible effects of the nondeterministic actions.
 The number after each condition represents the next step for the execution.